-First, open the primary and secondary air wash control fully.
+First, open the primary / tertiary and secondary air wash control fully.
 Load the firebox with plenty of starting fuel, i.e. paper, dry sticks and/or firelighters.
 Light the fire at the base leaving the primary and secondary air control fully open.
-Leave the door slightly ajar for 10 minutes to enhance initial starting and reduce smoke emission - DO NOT leave the stove unattended if the door is left ajar.
+Leave the door slightly ajar for 5 minutes to enhance initial starting and reduce smoke emission - DO NOT leave the stove unattended if the door is left ajar.
 Allow the fuel to reach a steady glow and build the fire up gradually by adding a few small sticks or well split logs at a time.
 Once you have a good fire bed established across the grate, further fuel can be added step by step as required.
 Don't be tempted to overload the fire bed with fuel all at once or close down the air controls too much until the fire is really well established for some time.
 Once the ignition period is well under way close the primary air and gradually reduce the secondary air wash control opening to establish the burning intensity you require (usually open 25% approx.).
+Leave the tertiary air controls open for high efficiency burning.